firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

 4. **Reactive Test Timeouts**: If reactive tests are timing out, check for missing subscriptions or terminal signals in the reactive streams.

+5. **Security Manager Issues**: If you see `SecurityException` in tests not related to security, it might be because the security manager is still active from a previous test.
+Make sure to reset the security manager in the `tearDown` method.

+6. **Resource Limiter Issues**: If resource limiter tests are failing, check that the test is properly cleaning up resources (threads, file handles, etc.) after each test.

 ## Adding New Tests

 When adding new tests: